 If you are moving to another state or are going to be out of the state for any reason, your protection from abuse order can still be enforceable.

 Yes.
 If you have a valid Kansas PFA that meets federal standards, it can be enforced in another state.
-The Violence Against Women Act, which is a federal law, states that all valid PFA’s granted in the United States receive "full faith and credit" in all state and tribal courts within the US, including US territories.
-See the question below to find out if your PFA qualifies.Each state must enforce out-of-state PFAs in the same way it enforces its own orders.
-Meaning, if your abuser violates your out-of-state PFA, s/he will be punished according to the laws of whatever state you are in when the order is violated.
+The Violence Against Women Act, which is a federal law, states that all valid PFAs granted in the United States receive "full faith and credit" in all state and tribal courts within the US, including US territories.
+See the question below to find out if your PFA qualifies.Each state must enforce out-of-state PFAs in the same way it enforces its own orders, which means that if the abuser violates your out-of-state PFA, s/he will be punished according to the laws of whatever state you are in when the order is violated.
 This is what is meant by "full faith and credit."

 An PFA is good anywhere in the United States as long as:

 Note: For information on enforcing a military protective order (MPO) off the military installation, or enforcing a civil protection order (CPO) on a military installation, please see our Military Protective Orders page.

 Yes.
 An ex parte temporary order can be enforced in other states as long as it meets the requirements listed in How do I know if my PFA is good under federal law?*

 Note: The state where you are going generally cannot extend your ex parte temporary order or issue you a permanent order when the temporary one expires.
 If you need to extend your temporary order, you will have to contact the state that issued the order and arrange to be at the hearing in person or by telephone (if that is an option offered by the court).
 However, you may be able to reapply for one in the new state that you are moving to if you meet the requirements for getting a protective order in that state – but, if you apply for one in a new state, the abuser would know what state you are living in, which may put you in danger.